okta-awscli/okta-awscli/README.md

 - `--profile` Sets your temporary credentials to a profile in `.aws/credentials`.
 If omitted, credentials will output to console.
 - `--export` Outputs credentials to console instead of writing to ~/.aws/credentials.
 - `--reset` Resets default values in ~/.okta-aws for the okta-profile being used.
+- `--force` Ignores result of STS credentials validation and gets new credentials from AWS.
+Used in conjunction with `--profile`.
 - `--verbose` More verbose output.
 - `--debug` Very verbose output.
 Useful for debugging.
 - `--cache` Cache the acquired credentials to ~/.okta-credentials.cache (only if --profile is unspecified)